Bamiyemiasulewon/RUST-Animal-Sound_Checker/README.md

 # Animal Sound Checker

-A simple Rust program that checks and displays the sound of various animals based on user input
+A simple Rust program that checks and displays the sound of various animals based on user input.

 # Usage